 CDL modernized testing centers:

 *Beginning Monday, October 9, 2023, the Charleston Leeds branch offers a new version of the CDL skills test.
 You may schedule your test at the branches that give the modernized test.
 If you begin the CDL skills test at different SCDMV branches, you may not finish the test at the Charleston Leeds, Seneca, Conway or Kingstree branches since the version of the test will be different.

 Unless exempt, every commercial motor vehicle (CMV) used in interstate commerce that weighs more than 10,000 pounds must have a valid inspection sticker.
 If a CMV does not have a valid inspection sticker, it does not meet the qualifications, and you cannot take the skills test.

 You must pass all portions of the CDL skills test in sequential order.
 You may bank scores for portions of the CDL skills test that are successfully completed during the initial issuance of the CLP and as long as the CLP is valid.

 If you fail any portion of the skills test, it is $25 for another skills tests.

-If you cannot complete any portion of the pre-trip or basic skills tests once it starts for reasons beyond your control such as inclement weather, the vehicle fails, or the examiner gets sick, the $25 fee will not be charged when you return.
+Once the test begins, if you cannot complete any portion of the vehicle inspection or basic skills tests, for reasons beyond your control, such as inclement weather, the vehicle fails, or the examiner gets sick, the $25 fee will not be charged when you return.

 Return Times if you Fail the Skills Test

-If you fail a skills test on the third attempt or after, you must wait 60 days to be retested.
+If you fail on the third or subsequent attempts, you must wait 30 calendar days to retest.